OSU Sheep Team

-Tim Fine, Extension Program Assistant, Miami County
+Tim Fine, OSU Extension Program Assistant, Miami County

 In the previous Sheep Team Newsletter I discussed the steps that a producer must take in order to receive compensation if there was a loss due to a black vulture kill.
 In this issue I will discuss steps a producer can take to apply for a depredation permit and how to properly hang a vulture in effigy as a deterrent.
 To start off, let’s talk about the depredation permit process.